 Most travelers can get about 3-5 days with a typical load.
 Some adventurous types have been able to pack from a week to ten days!
 It all depends on how you pack and what you pack.

-Where do I pack the laptop?
+Where do I pack my laptop?

 You can use the center compartment.
-We recommend that you use a padded sleeve to protect your laptop.
+We recommend that you use a padded neoprene sleeve to protect your laptop.

 What's the best way to pack footwear?